The Co-Chairs

 Europe/Oceania

-Research Associate at the Smithsonian Institution’s North American Orchid Conservation Center.
+Professor of Biology at the University of Wisconsin-River Falls and Research Associate at the Smithsonian Institution’s North American Orchid Conservation Center.
 His research focuses on geographic, demographic, and ecological aspects of biodiversity conservation and he has been working with orchids for more than 25 years.
 He is particularly intrigued by rare and endangered species in global biodiversity hotspots and he has led studies in North America, Central America, South America, the Caribbean, and Micronesia.

 His investigations explore various ecological factors, ranging from climate change to symbioses, that influence the diversity, distribution, and viability of orchids and their habitats to develop and implement effective conservation strategies.